section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 - Capturing of data and showing results reporting impact on the network

-If you don't have Kali-Linux installed on your pc, Don't worry I will show you how to quickly set this up.
+If you don't have Kali-Linux installed on your pc, don't worry, we will show you how to quickly set this up.

 ### Step 1: